MicrosoftDocs/VBA-Docs/api/Word.chart.cleartomatchcolorstyle.md

 # Chart.ClearToMatchColorStyle method (Word)

-Clears all colors on the specified chart that do not follow the color style applied to the chart.
+Clears all colors on the specified chart that don't follow the color style applied to the chart.

 ## Syntax